nus-cs2103-AY2122S1/tp/README.md

 `n/<student name>` <br> `n/<edited student name>` | Student name should only contain alphanumeric characters and spaces, and it should not be blank.
 `t/<student tele handle>` <br> `t/<edited student tele handle>` | Student tele handle must start with @, and followed by 5-32 characters containing only alphanumeric characters and the underscore '_'.
 `e/<student email>` <br> `e/<student email>` | Student email must follow the format specified in the [Email format](#email-format)) section below.
 `ti/<task id>` | Task id must begin with a capital letter 'T', followed by numbers only.
+The numbers must not start with 0.
 `a/<task name>` <br> `a/<edited task name>` | Task name must only contain alphanumeric characters and spaces, and it must not be blank.
 `d/<task deadline>` <br> `d/<edited task deadline>` | Task deadline must contain either date only/time only/date and time.<br> Date must be in the form "YYYY-MM-DD".<br> Time must be in the form "hh:mm" in 24-hrs format, and will appear in TAB in 12-hrs format.